neoforged/Documentation/docs/gui/menus.md

 `#stillValid` determines whether the menu should remain open for a given player.
 This is typically directed to the static `#stillValid` which takes in a `ContainerLevelAccess`, the player, and the `Block` this menu is attached to.
 The client menu must always return `true` for this method, which the static `#stillValid` does default to.
 This implementation checks whether the player is within eight blocks of where the data storage object is located.

-A `ContainerLevelAccess` supplies the current level and block pos within an enclosed scope.
+A `ContainerLevelAccess` supplies the current level and block position within an enclosed scope.
 When constructing the menu on the server, a new access can be created by calling `ContainerLevelAccess#create`.
 The client menu constructor can pass in `ContainerLevelAccess#NULL`, which will do nothing.

 ```java
 // Client menu constructor